modelint/make-xuml-repo/README.md

     % makexumlrepo

 Two files will be created in this directory as a result.
-An mmdb.txt file and a rtypes.py file.
+An mmdb.txt file and a mmclass_ntuples.py file.

 The mmdb.txt file can be opened by TclRAL (via PyRAL) and it will establish an empty relvar per metamodel class.
 You can use the previously mentioned populator, or your own, to load it up with instances of your modeled domains.

-The rtypes.py (relvar types) file is a handy set of python named tuples.
+The mmclass_ntuples.py file is a handy set of python named tuples.
 Each named tuple corresponds to a metamodel class and provides a field for each attribute of that class.
 PyRal then uses this to insert one or more tuples into the corresponding relvar.